weigerzan/ProjDiff/image/README.md

 # Image restoration of paper: Unleashing the Denoising Capability of Diffusion Prior for Solving Inverse Problems

-DDRM uses pre-trained [DDPMs](https://hojonathanho.github.io/diffusion/) for solving general linear inverse problems.
-It does so efficiently and without problem-specific supervised training.

 This project is based on:

 \- https://github.com/bahjat-kawar/ddrm (DDRM),